 Generally regarded as a positive response to human wrongdoing, forgiveness is a conceptually, psychologically, and morally complex phenomenon.
-There is disagreement over the meaning of forgiveness, its relation to apparent cognates, the psychological, behavioral, and normative dimensions of forgiveness, and when and under what conditions forgiveness is morally permissible, required, or wrong.
+There is disagreement over the meaning of forgiveness, its relation to apparent cognates, the psychological, behavioral, conceptual, and normative dimensions of forgiveness, and when and under what conditions forgiveness is morally permissible, required, or wrong.
 Moreover, the many legal and political analogues to forgiveness raise questions about what human behaviors may be properly described as forgiveness.
-These and related issues are discussed in the ensuing sections of this article.
+These and related issues are discussed in the following sections of this article.

 - 1. The Standard Definition of Forgiveness